Consistent Probabilistic Social Choice: Preliminaries

 For all $x,y\in A$, $R(x,y) = R|_{\{x,y\}}({\{(x,y)\}})$ is the fraction of voters who prefer $x$ to $y$ (the set $\{(x,y)\}$ represents the preference relation on two alternatives with $x\succ y$).
 In Example~1, $R(a,b) = \nicefrac{5}{6}$.

 Elements of $\Delta(A)$ are called \emph{lotteries} and will be written as convex combinations of alternatives.
 If $p$ is a lottery, $p_x$ is the probability that $p$ assigns to alternative $x$.

-A \emph{probabilistic social choice function (PSCF)} $f$ is an (upper hemi-) continuous function that, for any agenda $A\in\mathcal{F}(U)$, maps a preference profile $R\in \mathcal{R}|_A$ to a convex subset of $\Delta(A)$.\footnote{\citet[][pp.~248--249]{Fish73a} argued that the set of lotteries returned by a probabilistic social choice function should be convex because it would be unnatural if two lotteries are socially acceptable while a randomization between them is not \citep[see also][p.~201]{Fish72b}.} A PSCF is thus a collection of mappings from high-dimensional simplices to low-dimensional simplices.
+A \emph{probabilistic social choice function (PSCF)} $f$ is an (upper hemi-) continuous function that, for any agenda $A\in\mathcal{F}(U)$, maps a preference profile $R\in \mathcal{R}|_A$ to a non-empty convex subset of $\Delta(A)$.\footnote{\citet[][pp.~248--249]{Fish73a} argued that the set of lotteries returned by a probabilistic social choice function should be convex because it would be unnatural if two lotteries are socially acceptable while a randomization between them is not \citep[see also][p.~201]{Fish72b}.} A PSCF is thus a collection of mappings from high-dimensional simplices to low-dimensional simplices.
 Two further properties that we demand from any PSCF are \emph{unanimity} and \emph{decisiveness}.
 Unanimity states that in the case of one voter and two alternatives, the preferred alternative should be chosen with probability~1.\footnote{This is the only condition we impose that actually interprets the preference relations.
-It is equivalent to \emph{ex post} efficiency for agendas of size~2 and is slightly weaker than Young's faithfulness \citep{Youn74a}.} Since we only consider fractional preference profiles, this amounts to for all $x,y\in U$ and $R\in\mathcal{R}|_{\{x,y\}}$,
+It is equivalent to \emph{ex post} efficiency for agendas of size~2 and is slightly weaker than Young's faithfulness \citep{Youn74a}.
+Our results still hold when replacing unanimity with the even less controversial condition that merely requires that $f(R)\ne\{y\}$ whenever $R(x,y)=1$.} Since we only consider fractional preference profiles, this amounts to for all $x,y\in U$ and $R\in\mathcal{R}|_{\{x,y\}}$,

 In other words, for every preference profile that yields multiple lotteries, there is an arbitrarily close preference profile that only yields a single lottery.

 Probabilistic social choice functions considered in the literature usually satisfy these conditions and are therefore well-defined PSCFs.
 For example, consider \emph{random dictatorship ($\rd$)}, in which one voter is picked uniformly at random and his most-preferred alternative is returned.
 Formally, $\rd$ returns the unique lottery, which is determined by multiplying fractions of voters with their respective top choices, \ie for all $A\in\mathcal{F}(U)$ and $R\in\mathcal{R}|_A$,